 I have had the honor to serve the people of Snohomish County since 2010.
 I am dedicated to strengthening our communities through economic development and improved public safety, and to working towards a shared vision for development, transportation, and preservation throughout the region.

-I currently serve as 2018 Council Chair, Chair of the Law and Justice/ Human Services Committee, Chair of the Community Transit Board, Vice Chair of the Snohomish County Health District, and as Treasurer of the Trade Development Alliance.
-I also serve on the Puget Sound Regional Council Operations and Transportation Committees.
-For the Washington State Association of Counties, I serve on the Board of Directors as Past President and on the Legislative Steering Committee.
-For the National Association of Counties, I serve as Vice Chair of the International Economic Development Task Force, as well as serving on the Community Economic and Workforce Development Steering Committee and Veterans and Military Services Committee.
+I currently serve as Chair of the Law and Justice/Human Services Committee, as well as Chair of the Snohomish County Health District.
+I also serve on the Community Transit Board and the Puget Sound Regional Council Operations and Transportation Committees.
+For the Washington State Association of Counties, I serve on the Board of Directors as Immediate Past President and as their representative to the National Association of Counties WIR Board of Directors.
+For the National Association of Counties, I serve on the International Economic Development Task Force, Community Economic and Workforce Development Steering Committee, and Veterans and Military Services Committee.
+I also serve on the WA State Emergency Management Council, which advises the Governor and Director of the WA Military Department on all matters pertaining to state and local emergency management.

 Born in Everett, I am a life-long resident of Snohomish County with roots in both Marysville and Lynnwood.
 My husband and I have lived in Lynnwood for almost 20 years and are now raising our wonderful son there.
 After receiving my Bachelors from Washington State University, I earned a Masters in Teaching from Seattle Pacific University.
 Prior to serving on the county council, I was a high school teacher at Woodinville High School, a librarian in the Northshore School District, and served on the Lynnwood City Council.